mirror/chromium/mojo/public/cpp/bindings/README.md

 ```

 Including either variant's header (`db.mojom.h` or `db.mojom-blink.h`)
-implicitly includes the shared header, but you have on some occasions wish to
+implicitly includes the shared header, but may wish to include *only* the shared
-include *only* the shared header in some instances.
+header in some instances.

 Finally, note that for `mojom` GN targets, there is implicitly a corresponding
 `mojom_{variant}` target defined for any supported bindings configuration.
 So